LoomRobotics/LEGOSwarm/README.md

 ### How
 A team of autonomous mobile robots collaboratively assembles LEGO structures within a controlled arena.
-A supervisory planning layer, the [Foreman](foreman.md), parses a digital construction model into an [Assembly Graph](Assemblygraph.md) and releases buildable steps to the swarm.
-Execution, navigation, placement, and verification are fully decentralized and performed by the worker robots.
+A supervisory planning layer, the [Foreman](foreman.md), parses a digital construction model into an [Assembly Graph](Assemblygraph.md), comprised of physical jobs that need to be completed onsite.
+The graph releases job nodes to the swarm intermettently and with minimal bandwidth usage.
+Execution, navigation, placement, and verification are fully decentralized and performed onboard by the [Worker](worker.md).

 ### Why